|Dental Consequences of Periodontal Disease

 Once bone loss has begun, our team will be required to utilize more invasive treatment options such as surgical procedures.
 A commonly used procedure at this stage of periodontal disease is a bone graft.
 During a bone graft, our professional will graft bone fragments to your jawbone in the affected areas.
 This procedure has a high success rate but is more costly than early intervention and takes longer for complete recovery.

 Due to the serious consequences of periodontal disease, it is important that you receive prompt treatment if you begin to experience symptoms.
 The early symptoms of periodontal disease can be easily alleviated during the non-surgical procedures performed by our team.
-If you are experiencing any symptoms of gum disease or just want to have an oral exam to ensure you are in good oral health, our team at Bruce Gopin, DDS, MS can help.
+If you are experiencing any symptoms of gum disease or want to know about dental implants for tooth loss, our team at Bruce Gopin, DDS, MS can help.
 You can schedule an appointment by calling our office at 915-213-3455.